 Being intentional about thoughtfully answering money questions can send the message that it's OK to talk about money in our family, leading to more teachable moments.
 After describing these groups, you can start to instill in your child some of the most basic—yet important—values about saving and spending.

-You can find a variety of helpful information for teaching your child about money management in the "Family and Money" section at bettermoneyhabits.com, including a video called "Teachable Money Moments for Your Child."
+You can find a variety of helpful information for teaching your child about money management in the "Teaching Kids About Money" section at bettermoneyhabits.com, including an article called "Top questions kids ask about money (and how to answer)."

 3 Questions to Ask Your Advisor